Efficient Gillespie algorithms for spreading phenomena in large and heterogeneous higher-order networks: Results

 Since contagion can occur in any active hyperedge $h$ of order $m_h$, the standard GA for Hyper-SIS requires a list $\Lambda^\text{(S)}$ of 2-tuples $(i,h)$ with all susceptible nodes $i$ belonging to active hyperedges $h$.
 The total infection rate is given by

-The standard GA algorithm is the following.
-At every time step, the lists $\Lambda^{(\text{I})}$ and $\Lambda^{(\text{S})}$ are built and the total rate of events $R = F + G$ is calculated.
-An infection or a healing event is selected with probabilities $f = F/R$ and $1-f=G/R$, respectively.
-If a healing was selected, an infected node is chosen at random using $\Lambda^{(\text{I})}$ and healed.
-If an infection was selected, using $\Lambda^{(\text{S})}$, a susceptible node belonging to an active hyperedge $h$ is randomly chosen with probability proportional to $\beta(m_h)$ and is infected.
-After an event occurs, time is incremented by $\tau = -\ln u/R$.
-The state of nodes ($\sigma_i$) and hyperedges ($\varsigma_h$) involved in the implemented transition are updated.
+The standard GA algorithm proceeds as follows.
+At each time step, the lists $\Lambda^{(\text{I})}$ and $\Lambda^{(\text{S})}$ are constructed, and the total rate of events is computed as $R = F + G$.
+An infection or a healing event is then selected with probabilities $f = F/R$ and $1 - f = G/R$, respectively.
+If a healing event is chosen, an infected node is randomly selected from $\Lambda^{(\text{I})}$ and healed.
+If an infection event is selected, a susceptible node belonging to an active hyperedge $h$ is drawn from $\Lambda^{(\text{S})}$ with probability proportional to $\beta(m_h)$ and infected.
+After each event, time is advanced by $\tau = -\ln u / R$, and the states of the affected nodes ($\sigma_i$) and hyperedges ($\varsigma_h$) are updated accordingly.

-Rebuilding the list after healing events is algorithmically straightforward and computationally inexpensive, since it does not depend on contacts: the healed node is removed from $\Lambda^{(\text{I})}$ by replacing its entry with the last element of the list.
-In contrast, reconstructing the infection events list $\Lambda^{(\text{S})}$ is considerably more demanding.
-When an infection occurs, the update can be performed locally: all hyperedges containing the newly infected node must be checked to verify whether they were activated in the last time step and, if so, appended to the end of $\Lambda^{(\text{S})}$.
-When a node heals, however, the list $\Lambda^{(\text{S})}$ must be scanned sequentially to remove all deactivated entries.
-An algorithmically simple but computationally prohibitive alternative is to reset both $\Lambda^{(\text{S})}$ and $\Lambda^{(\text{I})}$ by visiting all nodes and hyperedges.
-To distinguish between implementations, we henceforth refer to the algorithm with full resetting of the lists as GA, and to local updating as GA$^+$.
-Although inefficient in terms of computational resources, the former is included here because it is frequently employed and, due to its high algorithmic simplicity, it serves as a guaranteed error-free implementation to be used as a reference point when developing other algorithms.
+Rebuilding the infection and recovery lists differs substantially in computational cost.
+Updating $\Lambda^{(I)}$ after a healing event is algorithmically simple and inexpensive, as it does not depend on network connectivity: the healed node can be removed from $\Lambda^{(\text{I})}$ by replacing its entry with the last element of the list.
+In contrast, updating $\Lambda^{(\text{S})}$ is considerably more demanding.
+Following either an infection or healing, $\Lambda^{(\text{S})}$ must be scanned sequentially to remove all deactivated entries.
+Concomitantly, all hyperedges containing a newly infected node are scanned appending any that became active to $\Lambda^{(\text{S})}$.
+A simpler but computationally prohibitive alternative is to reset both $\Lambda^{(\text{I})}$ and $\Lambda^{(\text{S})}$ by visiting all nodes and hyperedges after every event.
+To distinguish these implementations, we refer to the algorithm with full list rebuilding as GA and to the local-update version as GA$^+$.
+Although the former is inefficient, it is often used because of its algorithmic simplicity and serves as a reliable benchmark for validating optimized implementations.